Godyl

 Quick Installation

-curl -sSL https://raw.githubusercontent.com/idelchi/godyl/refs/heads/dev/install.sh | sh -s -- -d ~/.local/bin
+curl -sSL https://raw.githubusercontent.com/idelchi/godyl/refs/heads/main/install.sh | sh -s -- -d ~/.local/bin

 Basic Usage

-environment variable with your GitHub API token:
+Export the GODYL_GITHUB_TOKEN environment variable with your GitHub API token:

 export GODYL_GITHUB_TOKEN=<your_github_token>